-It’s summer vacation!
-Does that mean choruses of “I’m bored” are starting to ring out?
+Summer is just around the corner!
+Does that mean choruses of “I’m bored” will start to ring out?
 There are so many family-friendly options to keep babies and kids entertained during the summer (and throughout the year), but sometimes the tweens and teens can be harder to please.
 Stave off the restlessness and boredom with our list of places to take your tween or teen in Northern Kentucky and Cincinnati.
 Of course, this list is by no means exhaustive, so let us know your favorite places for the older ones down in the comments!

 First up, sporting events.
 How about taking the family to a Cincinnati Reds game?
 Great American Ball Park is definitely a Cincinnati gem, and they constantly have giveaways and promotions; two favorites in my house are bobblehead night and the Friday night fireworks!
 Check the Reds’ website for a complete listing of promotions.